docQodly/docs/docs/studio/overview.md

 Deployed Qodly applications are accessible on all popular web browsers, with no specific requirements.
 :::

-## Accessing Qodly Studio
+## Accessing the Studio

-Access to Qodly Studio is granted to developers once they complete a series of authentication steps to enter the Qodly Cloud Management Console.
-From the Development or Staging [environments](../cloud/getStarted.md#environments-and-services) within the Qodly Console, you can access your application instance in Qodly Studio by either:
+Access to the Studio is granted to developers once they complete a series of authentication steps to enter the Qodly Cloud Management Console.
+From the Development or Staging [environments](../cloud/getStarted.md#environments-and-services) within the Qodly Console, you can access your application instance in the Studio by either:

 - Clicking on the [Studio](../cloud/consoleOverview#accessing-the-studio) button on the Overview page.
 - Clicking on the [Studio URL](../cloud/resourceMonitoring#1-studio-url) in the General tab for the environment.